 Yes, Facebook promotions are commonly incorporated into Twitter Chats or Parties.
 They work best if you have a specific promotion to tie in your Facebook fan page and your Twitter Party.

 What Does a Twitter Chat or Twitter Party Cost?

 There are Twitter Party and Chat packages for almost any budget because the cost varies depending on how many bloggers we have promoting and participating in your event.

-and the more complex recruiting, managing and individually reminding
+reach and the more complex recruiting, managing and individually

 We can discuss with you the best size to accomplish your goals while staying with what you can afford to do.
 More bloggers requires more coordination of the blog outreach plus more time spent making sure each blogger is following through promoting and being on the chat.